cosmos/cosmos-sdk/docs/docs/run-node/06-run-production.md

 Both of the above commands are the same.

-3. Allow Port 26656 (tendermint p2p port).
+3. Allow Port 26656 (cometbft p2p port).
 If the node has a modified p2p port then that port must be used here.

 ```bash
 sudo ufw allow 26656/tcp
 ```

-4. Allow port 26660 (tendermint [prometheus](https://prometheus.io)).
+4. Allow port 26660 (cometbft [prometheus](https://prometheus.io)).
 This acts as the applications monitoring port as well.

 ```bash
 sudo ufw allow 26660/tcp